pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 ## Next Steps {#next}

 Going through the [Authentication](/authentication) section will give you the knowledge about registration and sign-in.
 Reading [Authorization](/authorization) section you will see how applications grants and permission scopes.
-Platform uses [OAuth 2.0](http://tools.ietf.org/pdf/draft-ietf-oauth-v2-12.pdf) for authentication and authorization.
-Our [Developer Tools](/javascript-sdk) hide all the complexity of OAuth 2.0, but you can read [OAuth](/oauth-introduction) section to implement your connection tool.
+Our [Developer Tools](/javascript-sdk) hide all the complexity of OAuth 2.0.

 [Documentation](/guides) section shows all available guides.
 If you are interested in to search items using MELI's APIs visit [Searching](/search-visual-introduction) section.
 If you are buy an item you can visit [Buyer](/bookmarks) guides.
 But if you are thinking in sell over MercadoLibre visit [Selling](/listing-introduction) guides.